noorian/eTourismRecSys/README.md

 # eTourismRecSys

-Recommender system using LibRec, Google Maps API and Overpass API.
+Recommender system for points of interests using LibRec, Google Maps API and Overpass API.